Charlotte-Greenaway/SnapTalk/README.md

 <h1 align="center" id="title">SnapTalk</h1>

-<p id="description">InstaMessage is an instant messaging service built using React and Node.js.
+<p id="description">SnapTalk is an instant messaging service built using React and Node.js.
 It allows users to send and receive messages in real-time.</p>